mdsimon2/RPi-CamillaDSP/README.md

 <img src="https://github.com/mdsimon2/RPi-CamillaDSP/blob/main/screenshots/Ubuntu.png" alt="Ubuntu" width="500"/>

-### 2) Update / upgrade RPi
+### 2) Log in to RPi and update / upgrade

-Open terminal and log in to RPi using your username and hostname.
+Wait a minute or two for RPi to start for the first time, then open terminal and log in to RPi using your username and hostname.

 ```
 ssh username@hostname